bbc/gel/src/components/infographics.md

 <include src="components/demos/infographic-tabs.html">

-### Color concerns
+### Colour concerns

-It's recommended that color is only added to your infographics as a progressive enhancement.
-Design it monochrome to begin with, and only add color where desirable.
-This way, you'll end up with a chart that is decipherable even on non-color displays and among people with color perception impairments.
+It's recommended that colour is only added to your infographics as a progressive enhancement.
+Design it monochrome to begin with, and only add colour where desirable.
+This way, you'll end up with a chart that is decipherable even on non-colour displays and among people with colour perception impairments.

-The previous example is not dependent on color since each cell culture morphology can be identified with a distinct shape.
-Where illustrative symbols are not appropriate, or there is no room to display them at a reasonable size, it is recommended color differentiation is supplemented by pattern differentiation.
+The previous example is not dependent on colour since each cell culture morphology can be identified with a distinct shape.
+Where illustrative symbols are not appropriate, or there is no room to display them at a reasonable size, it is recommended colour differentiation is supplemented by pattern differentiation.

-Using CSS `linear-gradient` and a translucent RGBA color value, four colors can become four coloured patterns:
+Using CSS `linear-gradient` and a translucent RGBA colour value, four colours can become four coloured patterns:

 ```css
 .red {